 It’s a terrifying thought, but any time your kids play near the water they’re at risk of injury and drowning.
 A child immersion alarm keeps them safe – and puts your mind at ease – by sounding an alarm if it’s immersed.
 Note that most alarms work only in salt water pools (not the ocean).

-Bottom Line: Buy yourself some peace of mind, so you can enjoy water time as much as your kids do.
+Bottom Line: Buy yourself some peace of mind with one of these gadgets, so you can enjoy water time as much as your kids do.

 Travel is exciting, especially for little ones constantly on the hunt for new places to explore – a whole new world of hiding spots and climbing opportunities.
 A child tether or child harness helps you keep toddlers and young children within reach, so they don’t wander off or get lost in unfamiliar crowds.

 Bottom Line: When you’re traveling with young children to cities or crowded locales, a harness will keep them by your side – even when they don’t want to hold your hand (like during those inevitable temper tantrums!).

 If your travel plans involve time near a pool, a pond, a river, a lake or an ocean, don’t leave home without a flotation device for each member of your family.
 Traditional life jackets are bulky and difficult to pack, but their portable counterparts, which can be deflated for pack and inflated for use, are perfect for compact packing.

 Bottom Line: Keep your luggage small and your family water-safe with inflatable life jackets.

 If you have an inquisitive (or quick) toddler, you probably worry they’ll slip away in a crowded city or attraction.
 A child locator provides peace of mind – and security, if you ever do get separated.
 It works similarly to a phone locator, emitting a high-pitched beep to help you locate your child.
 Just clip it to your little one’s shirt in the morning, and keep the activator with you throughout the day.